Flat Chern bands and correlated states in spiral magnet ReAg$_2$Cl$_6$

-\emph{Discussions.---} We discuss the experimental feasibility of the proposed correlated states.
-The key point is to dope electrons or holes into Chern bands, while keeping the band topology unchanged.
-Generically, the ionic gating could tune the band fillings effectively~\cite{wu2023electrostatic,guan2023ionic}.
-For 120$^\circ$ spiral AFM state, $1/3$ or $1/5$ hole doping into the VB corresponds to carrier density of order $10^{13}$~cm$^{-2}$~\cite{supple}, which is within the capability of conventional solid state gating.
-Moreover, one may introduce Os/W to dope electron/hole into the CB/VB.
-For instance, when 1/3 electron/hole is added into the primitive cell by Os/W, which is equivalent to replacing one Re atom with Os/W atom in $(\sqrt{3}\times\sqrt{3}\times1)$ supercell, we find 120$^\circ$ $(100)$ spiral AFM ground state of (Os/W)$_{1/3}$Re$_{2/3}$Ag$_2$Cl$_6$ remains unchanged.
-By adding one electron or hole and neutralizing the system with a homogeneous background~\cite{freysoldt2014,wei2004}, the band structure is almost unaffected with the Fermi level only shifted between $1^\text{st}$ and $2^{\text{nd}}$ CB or VB compared to ReAg$_2$Cl$_6$, which realize the AFM QAH state.
-Then we anticipate (Os/W)$_x$Re$_{1-x}$Ag$_2$Cl$_6$ with $x<1/3$ have the same magnetic ground state and similar electronic structures, which could serve as an effective carrier doping into the Chern bands in ReAg$_2$Cl$_6$.
+\emph{Discussions---}Realizing these correlated states experimentally requires carrier doping into the Chern bands without compromising the topology.
+This is achievable via electrostatic gating or chemical substitution.
+For the spiral AFM state, $1/3$ hole doping into the VB corresponds to a carrier density of order $10^{13}$~cm$^{-2}$~\cite{supple}, which is well within the capability of conventional solid-state and ionic liquid gating~\cite{wu2023electrostatic,guan2023ionic}.
+Controlled substitution of Re by Os or W offers an effective alternative route for electron or hole doping.
+DFT calculations show that (Os/W)$_{1/3}$Re$_{2/3}$Ag$_2$Cl$_6$ preserves the (100) AFM ground state and yields an AFM QAH phase, with the band structure nearly intact and the Fermi level shifted only between the first and second CB or VB relative to ReAg$_2$Cl$_6$~\cite{supple,freysoldt2014,wei2004}.
+We thus anticipate that (Os/W)$_x$Re$_{1-x}$Ag$_2$Cl$_6$ with $x\leq1/3$ will retain the same magnetic ground state and the essential features of the electronic structures.

-It is intriguing to explore the thickness and stacking dependence of magnetic and topological properties of these materials.
-Also, by fabricating homobilayers or heterobilayers consisting of ReAg$_2X_6$ or with other 2D materials, one may further tune the flat Chern minibands~\cite{lian2020}.
-Furthermore, by stacking ReAg$_2X_6$ on superconducting 2D materials, the chiral topological superconducting phase with Majorana fermion may be achieved~\cite{qi2010b,wang2015}.
-We leave all these for future studies.

-In summary, our work uncover the nearly flat and isolated Chern bands in a class of natural van der Waals monolayer materials.
-The rich choice of candidate materials indicates the physics is quite general.
-These flat Chern bands emerges from the spin spiral structure and SOC, which is different from layer pseudospin skyrmion lattice in moir\'e MoTe$_2$.
-Band geometry indicators and many-body calculations suggest that fractional filling in these bands may support correlated states such as FCI and CDW.
-These materials also provide experimental opportunities to explore exotic fractionalized phases in higher Chern bands~\cite{liu2012,wang2012,bar2012,wu2013,sterdy2013,zhang2013} and AFM QAH effect.
-We hope these pristine 2D materials could offer a new playgroud for exploring correlated topological states, potentially at higher temperature.
+The mechanism of coplanar AFM driving flat Chern bands is not limited to the triangular lattice focused upon here, but can also arise in other geometrically frustrated lattices, such as kagome-lattice systems (e.g., Mn-based alloys).
+Previous studies~\cite{Messio2011,Chen2014,Feng2015,Nakatsuji2015,Ikhlas2017,Li2017,Zhou2023} have addressed the anomalous Hall effect in coplanar AFMs with zero net magnetization, typically manifesting a metallic state.
+This stands in stark contrast to our findings of the QAH phase and the subsequent correlated insulating states within flat Chern bands at integer and fractional band fillings, respectively.